Configuring Additional Settings for a

 Broadcast Probe

-Response Delay: Valid value is from 8 through 120
+Response Delay: Valid values are from 8 through 120

 ms. The default value is 15 ms.